w3c/wai-curricula/content/content-author/structure.md

 Optional ideas to teach the learning outcomes:

+* Demonstrate the use of voice commands, keystrokes, and gestures provided by assistive technologies and adaptive strategies to navigate web pages through headings.
+Explore advanced functionality that some tools provide, such as presenting all headings in a list where users can select the heading they are interested in.
+Examples of how people with disabilities interact with the Web are provided in [How People with Disabilities Use the Web](https://www.w3.org/WAI/people-use-web/).
-* Discuss different ways of structuring pages and documents.
-Explain how these structures relate to headings in the content.
-Discuss headings and their corresponding rank levels.
+* Discuss the use of headings and their corresponding rank levels for entitling content sections.
 Explain that it is good practice to use heading level one for including the information of the page title.
 Some tools automate this process, some require the author to do it manually.
-* Explain some uses of heading text.
-These include entitling a given section, providing a headline for a piece of news, and summarizing the content the heading precedes.
+* Explain other uses of heading text.
+These include providing a headline for a piece of news, and summarizing the content the heading precedes.
-* Show examples of how headings may appear visually.
-Explain that predefining the styles is a designer's and author tool vendor's responsibility.
+* Show examples of how headings can look like visually.
+Explain that predefining the styles is a designer's and authoring tool vendor's responsibility.
 If the author changes these styles, they must ensure they are accessible.
 * Introduce accessible authoring tools that produce appropriate markup for headings.
 Explain that changing the font size alone does not produce an accessible heading.
 It is more efficient to rely on the tool's built-in functionality and then change the style later.
-Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about situations where they would use headings.
 Assess how students identify situations where headings can be used.
-* Practical &mdash; Have students include headings using a given authoring tool.
-Assess how students rely on the tool's built-in functionality to include headings.
+* Practical &mdash; Have students include headings and their corresponding rank level in a page using an authoring tool of their choice.
+Assess how students rely on the tool's built-in functionality to include headings and their corresponding rank level.

 {% include excol.html type="end" %}